Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-2.md

 | 8 | 6.20 m |
 | 9 | too long... |
 | 10 | too long... |
-Even on 9x9 chessboard, the needed time to count all solutions is very long!
+On 9x9 chessboard, the needed time to count all solutions is very long!

 ## Use a two-dimentionnal array for the chessboard